VictorAlbertos/RxSocialConnect-Android/README.md

 ## Features:

 * Webview implementation to handle the sequent steps of oauth process.
-* Storage of tokens locally and encrypted
+* Storage of tokens encrypted locally
 * Automatic refreshing tokens taking care of expiration date.
 * I/O operations performed on secondary threads and automatic sync with user interface on the main thread, thanks to [RxAndroid](https://github.com/ReactiveX/RxAndroid)
 * Mayor social network supported, more than 16 providers; including Facebook, Twitter, GooglePlus, LinkedIn and so on.
 Indeed, it supports as many providers as [ScribeJava](https://github.com/scribejava/scribejava/tree/master/scribejava-apis/src/test/java/com/github/scribejava/apis/examples) does, because RxSocialConnect is a reactive-android wrapper around it.